publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch98/schI/m__us_usc_t15_s7213.md

     (d) __Evaluation of standard setting process__

-        The Board shall include in the annual report required by [section 7211(h) of this title][/us/usc/t15/s7211/h] the results of its standard setting responsibilities during the period to which the report relates, including a discussion of the work of the Board with any designated professional groups of accountants and advisory groups described in paragraphs (3)(A) and (4) of subsection (a) of this section, and its pending issues agenda for future standard setting projects.
+        The Board shall include in the annual report required by [section 7211(h) of this title][/us/usc/t15/s7211/h] the results of its standard setting responsibilities during the period to which the report relates, including a discussion of the work of the Board with any designated professional groups of accountants and advisory groups described in paragraphs (3)(A) and (4) of subsection (a), and its pending issues agenda for future standard setting projects.

 ([Pub.
 L. 107–204, title I, § 103][/us/pl/107/204/s103], July 30, 2002, [116 Stat.
 755][/us/stat/116/755]; [Pub.
 L. 111–203, title IX, § 982(d)][/us/pl/111/203/s982/d], July 21, 2010, [124 Stat.
 1929][/us/stat/124/1929]; [Pub.
 L. 112–106, title I, § 104][/us/pl/112/106/s104], Apr.
 5, 2012, [126 Stat.
 310][/us/stat/126/310].)